Israel begins a limited pause in fighting in 3 Gaza areas as concerns over hunger mount

-DEIR AL-BALAH, Gaza Strip — (AP) — The Israeli military on Sunday began a limited pause in fighting in three populated areas of Gaza for 10 hours a day, part of a series of steps launched as concerns over surging hunger in the territory mount and as Israel faces a wave of international criticism over its conduct in the 21-month war.
+DEIR AL-BALAH, Gaza Strip — (AP) — The Israeli military on Sunday began a limited pause in fighting in three populated areas of Gaza for 10 hours a day, part of a series of steps that included multiple airdrops as concerns over surging hunger in the territory mount and Israel faces a wave of international criticism over its conduct in the 21-month war.

-The military said it would begin a “tactical pause” in Gaza City, Deir al-Balah and Muwasi, three areas of the territory with large populations, to “increase the scale of humanitarian aid” entering the territory.
-The pause begins every day at 10:00 a.m. to 8:00 p.m. local time until further notice, starting Sunday.
+The military said it would begin a daily “tactical pause” in Gaza City, Deir al-Balah and Muwasi, three areas of the territory with large populations, to “increase the scale of humanitarian aid” entering the territory.
+The pause was running from 10:00 a.m. to 8:00 p.m. local time and was to be repeated each day until further notice.

-The military also said that it would put in place secure routes for aid delivery and that it carried out aid airdrops into Gaza, which included packages of aid with flour, sugar and canned food.

-Food experts have warned for months of the risk of famine in Gaza, where Israel has restricted aid because it says Hamas siphons off goods to help bolster its rule, without providing evidence for that claim.
+In a sign of how precarious the situation remained for people in Gaza, shortly after the pause began, Gaza health officials said an Israeli airstrike on an apartment in Gaza City killed a woman and her four children.
+A second strike killed four people, including a young boy, his mother and his grandfather, in the eastern Zaytoun neighborhood, health officials said.

 Images emerging from Gaza in recent days of emaciated children have fanned global criticism of Israel, including by close allies, who have called for an end to the war and the humanitarian catastrophe it has spawned.

+Israel said the new measures were taking place while it continues its offensive against Hamas in other areas.
+Health officials in Gaza said at least 38 Palestinians were killed in separate strikes from late Saturday into Sunday, including 23 people seeking aid.

+As part of the eased restrictions, the military also said that it would put in place secure routes for aid delivery.
+It also said it carried out aid airdrops into Gaza, which included packages of aid with flour, sugar and canned food.

+Jordan announced it had carried out three airdrops over the skies of Gaza, including one in cooperation with the United Arab Emirates.
+It said the cargo planes had dropped 25 tons of food and supplies on several locations in Gaza.

 Israel says it is prepared to end the war if Hamas surrenders, disarms and goes into exile, something the group has refused to agree to.